uvm-neurobotics-lab/MOVE/README.md

   (see `MOVE/move_config.py` for the full catalogue).
 - Each entry in `conditions` defines a named variant and the overrides that should apply when running that variant.
-- When a run starts, MOVE materialises `output/<condition-name>/<run-id>/` and persists checkpoints, fitness tables, rendered images, and lineage metadata.
+- When a run starts, MOVE materializes `output/<condition-name>/<run-id>/` and persists checkpoints, fitness tables, rendered images, and lineage metadata.

 Helpful starter configs:

 - `default.json` – replicates the paper’s Apple image reconstruction target.
-- `clip-test.json` – runs CLIP text-to-image optimisation with partial prompts.
+- `clip-test.json` – runs CLIP text-to-image optimization with partial prompts.
 - `clip-test/` – directory containing example CLIP experiments and targets.

 ---

-## 🧠 Using CLIP objectives
+## Using CLIP objectives

-MOVE’s CLIP integration lets you optimise CPPNs directly against text prompts.
+MOVE’s CLIP integration lets you optimize CPPNs directly against text prompts.
 When `clip_text_target` is present (either in a config or via `python -m move --target "your prompt"`), the traditional image-based objectives are replaced with a bundle of CLIP similarity objectives: